 Greater Losses in Grip Strength in Obese-Dexamethasone Mice

-To assess the effect of glucocorticoids on muscle strength, we measured grip strength.
+To assess the effect of glucocorticoids on overall muscle strength, we measured grip strength.
 Dexamethasone treatment resulted in reductions in grip strength in both lean and obese mice when compared to their counterparts (Figure 1A-B).
 Obese dexamethasone-treated mice had greater overall losses in grip strength when compared to the lean animals.
 We observed a 4.8% reduction in lean animals (p=0.007) but a 26.2% reduction in grip strength for obese animals (p=3.6x10-5).

 Reductions in Strength are Related to Smaller Cross-Sectional Area